onyx-platform/onyx/doc/user-guide/environment.md

 One option for running a HornetQ cluster is to use UDP multicast for dynamic peer discovery.
 This is the route that the Onyx suite takes.
 You can consult the tests and configuration files in the resource path.
 We'll break down the options below for better understanding.

 Note that if you're looking to run Onyx inside a cloud provider like AWS, you're going to need to use JGroups.
-Cloud providers typically don't allow UDP multicast.
-This is a requirement that a lot of clustered services face.
+Cloud providers typically don't allow UDP multicast, which is a limitation that a lot of clustered services face.

 ###### Example